Clients¶

 Reserved IP¶

-This feature is available since v4.8
+This feature is available as of v4.8.

 When you specify a reserved IP address for a client within the LAN, the client always receives the same IP address each time it accesses the router's DHCP server.